almeida07/Seminars/README.md

 ## Previewing pull requests

 Every pull request automatically runs the **Preview website** workflow.
 Once the job finishes, open the deployment that appears in the pull request checks ("View deployment") to browse the generated site with the branch's changes before merging.
-Each build publishes to a branch-scoped **Preview website (<branch>)** environment so protected production rules for `github-pages` won't block branch builds.
+Each build publishes as a GitHub Pages **preview** deployment on a branch-scoped **Preview website (<branch>)** environment, so production rules that restrict the `github-pages` environment to `main` won't block branch builds.
 You can also trigger the workflow manually from the **Actions** tab via **Run workflow**.